go-gorm/gorm/README.md

 * Auto Migration
 * SQL Log
 * SQL Query with goroutines
-* Only tested with postgres, confirm works with other database adaptors
+* Only tested with postgres and mysql, confirm works with other database adaptors

 # Author